mmouhasylla/human-action-recognition-pytorch-lstm/README.md

 Now , we needed to un openpose on a directory full of our images and get the skeleton keypoints.
 Then we can send them to our network and train like they are doing in the repository i mentionned earlier.

 ![skeleton_render](frame0019_rendered.png)

+This is me realizing the action of closing the door of a fridge (it's one of the last frames).